Animal Responsibility Bylaw

 "by ingesting water, soil, vegetables, or anything contaminated with oocysts shed in the feces of an infected animal.[46]
 Cat fecal matter is particularly dangerous: Just one cyst consumed by a cat can result in thousands of oocysts.
 This is why physicians recommend pregnant or ill persons do not clean the cat's litter box at home.[50]
 These oocysts are resilient to harsh environmental conditions and can survive over a year in contaminated soil."

-John Smith over 3 years ago
+John Smith almost 4 years ago

 I do not agree to this bylaw at all.
 I have no problems with cats roaming my neighborhood for many reasons.
 One reason is in the Divers Lake area, which I live in, there are quite a few rats because of a creek and wooded area.
 Luckily because of the cats in our neighborhood they don't come near our houses because of the cats.
 A recent survey conducted on 107.3 cool FM in Victoria found that 73% of respondents thought this was ludicrous including one of the DJs, Chris Palliser.
 It's pretty bad when a Victoria radio station is making fun of nanaimo's proposed bylaw.
 Let's use our city resources for something far more important!

-Kevinc04 over 3 years ago
+Kevinc04 almost 4 years ago

 I strongly encourage City Council to pass this bylaw.